KaOSx/kaosx.github.io/_docs/tomoyo.md

 ### Configure Bootloader

-To enable Tomoyo, you need to add `security=tomoyo` to the kernel commandline in either grub or gummiboot.
+To enable Tomoyo, you need to add `security=tomoyo` to the kernel commandline in either grub or systemd-boot.
 For grub:

 ```